 - Choose a coach.
 Your coach is a staff member at John Stark who will guide you through the process of completing your Capstone project.

-- Join Google Classroom using the code: re3h0s
+- Join Google Classroom using the appropriate class code listed above.

 - Draft a written proposal & rubric using the templates provided in Google Classroom.
 DO NOT SUBMIT through Google Classroom.